jalilian/jalcal/README.md

 [![R Build Status](https://github.com/jalilian/jalcal/workflows/R-CMD-check/badge.svg)](https://github.com/jalilian/jalcal/actions)

-# jalcal
+# jalcal: an R package to convert Jalali (Persian or Solar Hijri) and Gregorian calendar dates

-Conversion Between Jalali (Persian or Solar Hijri) and Gregorian Calendar Dates
+Jalali, also known as Persian, Solar Hijri and Hijri Shamsi calendar is the official calendar of Iran and Afghanistan.
+It begins on Nowruz, the March equinox, as determined by astronomical calculation and has years of 365 or 366 days.
+Adapting the algorithms in <https://jdf.scr.ir/>, this package provides tools for converting the Jalali and Gregorian dates.